MakeSchool-Tutorials/Makestagram-Swift-Part2/P20-Friend-Search/content.md

     /**
       Fetches all users that the provided user is following.
 >
-      :param: user The user whose followees you want to retrive
+      :param: user The user whose followees you want to retrieve
       :param: completionBlock The completion block that is called when the query completes */
     static func getFollowingUsersForUser(user: PFUser, completionBlock: PFArrayResultBlock) {